Chart Configuration¶

 - The alias for the metric part is determined by the

-ASon the right side of the query statement;
+ASon the right side of the query statement.

-- If your query contains a by condition, all returned legend sequences will be displayed;
+If your query contains a

-- If you set both the metric part and the group part in the alias, the priority is: group alias > metric alias.
+If you set both the metric part and the group part in the alias, the priority is: group alias > metric alias.

 Scenario Example¶

-- Effect without adding an alias:
+- Effect without alias:

 Legend¶